UIUC-iSchool-DataViz/fall2021-acg-acu/week10/index.md

 ---
 layout: week
-visible: false
+visible: true
 ---

-# Week 10 - Geo Data, Dashboards, Web Dev
+# Week 10 - Type of viz, geo data, and dashboards

-We went over GeoJSON, made a few visualizations using Champaign data, and talked about dashboards and web dev.
+This week we covered some ways to think about different classes of visualization, geo data, and how to construct dashboards using packages that build on what we've already learned.